 The ISU holds no responsibility for the accuracy or completeness of the information provided by this website.
 Athletes should check with their doctor in case of any doubts.

-Further information on specific Substances, Methods, Medical Treatment, Dietary and Nutritional Supplements is available on the WADA Questions & Answers on the Prohibited List.
+Further information on specific Substances, Methods, Medical Treatment, Dietary and Nutritional Supplements is available on the WADA website.

 Skaters, like anyone else, may have illnesses or conditions that require them to take particular medications.
 If Skaters are required to take the substances or methods for their treatment which are on the WADA List of Prohibited Substances & Methods, they may ask for a Therapeutic Use Exemption (TUE) to giving them authorization to take the medicine or use a method.
 The TUE may be granted either by the ISU or by the National Anti-Doping Organization (NADO), depending on the status-level of the Skater as explained in the ISU TUE Policy documents.